pchaganti/gx-ariana/README.md

 ## Code processing disclaimer

 We need to process (but never store!) your JS/TS code files on our server based in EU in order to have Ariana work with it.
 It is not sent to any third-party including any LLM provider.
 An enterprise plan will come later with enterprise-grade security and compliance.
-If that is important to you, [please let us know](https://discord.gg/kX7r6b5dpN).
+If that is important to you, [please let us know](https://discord.gg/Y3TFTmE89g).

-## Release Notes

-### 0.5.2

-Added new tutorial gif that noticeably showcases the Ariana side panel button.

-Improved the README overall, added example codebase and data disclaimer.

-### 0.5.1

-Removed python from the description because it is kinda missleading.

-### 0.5

-Made the extension compatible with VSCode ^1.94.0 (therefore more VSCode forks such as Windsurf)

-### 0.1.0 to 0.4.0

-Minor documentation tweaks.

-### 0.0.1

-Initial beta release